Servideska/HPC/doc.zih.tu-dresden.de/docs/software/spec.md

 ## Execution

-The SPEChpc2021 benchmark suite is executed with the `runhpc` command, which also sets it's configuration and controls it's runtime behavior.
+The SPEChpc 2021 benchmark suite is executed with the `runhpc` command, which also sets it's configuration and controls it's runtime behavior.
 For all options, see SPEC's documentation about [`runhpc` options](https://www.spec.org/hpc2021/Docs/runhpc.html).
 First, execute `source shrc` in your SPEC installation directory.
 Then use a job script to submit a